Showing top 0 results 0 results found

 Long hours and dealing with customers in a shopping frenzy can result in a heavy drop in your customer satisfaction levels.
 But you probably want those holiday shoppers to become loyal customers and come back next year.
 How can you do that while still handling the never-ending storm of chats, emails, and calls?
 The answer is chatbots.

 As per the 2020 Chatbot Guide, “A chatbot is software that simulates human-like conversations with users via text messages on chat.
 Its key task is to help users by providing answers to their questions.
 Chatbots can chat with multiple users at the same time and provide information within seconds.
 Because of that, they are now used on a wide scale to help both businesses and consumers communicate with each other on websites and mobile messaging apps.”

 Hear me out before you close the tab this article is on.
 Poorly implemented chatbots can indeed annoy your customers and harm your business.
-However, properly designed and implemented chatbots can free up your customer service team’s time and improve the shopping experience on your site or app.
+However, if you stick to chatbot best practices and properly launch your bot, you can free up your customer service team’s time and improve the shopping experience on your site or app.

 How to make a chatbot work during the holiday season

 The most important thing to figure out with your team is the goal of your chatbot.
 Because, if you try making it do everything and act like a human agent, it will turn into one big mess.
 So, here are a few common use cases for chatbots during the holiday season.